SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

    can give up the thread it was running on, which lets another asynchronous function run on that thread while the first function is blocked.

-..
-XXX From Chuck:
-   Should we have a more explicit comparison between Swift concurrency and threads?
-   Things like "if you used threads to do X, do Y in Swift instead"?

 .. _Concurrency_AsyncFunc: